Weld County Receives $9.8M in Emergency Rental Assistance for Residents Struggling with Rent and Utilities

 Criteria that eligible households with one or more individuals have to meet are as follows:

-- Qualifies for unemployment or has experienced a reduction in household income, incurred significant costs, or experienced a financial hardship due to COVID-19
+- Qualifies for unemployment or has experienced a reduction in household income, incurred high costs, or experienced a financial hardship due to COVID-19

 - Demonstrates a risk of experiencing homelessness or housing instability